-Daniel Peterson is a Melbourne based Graphic Designer, and the Creative Director of Base Design’s Australian satellite office.
+Daniel Peterson is a Melbourne based Graphic Designer, and the Creative Director of Base Design’s Melbourne, Australia office.
 His work involves strategy, branding, and design for organisations, and people everywhere, often in collaboration with his wife and creative partner, Caroline Cox.
 Grounded in strategic rigour, driven by conceptual thinking, his practice aims to combine the emotional and intellectual.

 Bob Dylan Center, Tulsa, Oklahoma (2018) An identity for the archive of an icon; and an attempt to encapsulate six decades and counting of prolific and groundbreaking work.
 Undertaken in collaboration with Gabriela Carnabuci and typographer Vincent Chan, for Base Design.